samboyd0/AMEND/README.md

 ## Vignette

 A vignette is available that illustrates how to use AMEND.
 It can be accessed with the following code.

 ``` r
 vignette("amend_vignette", package = "AMEND")
 ```

+A short tutorial is available in the **Tutorials** folder on the *AMEND* GitHub page.

 <!-- ## Example -->